 |Diagnostic Medical Sonographer or Cardiovascular Technologist or Technician||

-Diagnostic medical sonographers and cardiovascular technologists and technicians, including vascular technologists, also called diagnostic imaging workers, operate special imaging equipment to create images or conduct tests.
-The images and test results help physicians assess and diagnose medical conditions.
-Sonographers and technologists may work closely with physicians and surgeons before, during, and after procedures.
+Diagnostic medical sonographers and cardiovascular technologists and technicians operate special equipment to create images or conduct tests.
+They work closely with physicians and surgeons, who view the images and test results to assess and diagnose medical conditions.

 |Diesel Service Technician or Mechanic||